amr0-1/StorySync/README.md

 - More resilient cross-source tracking support

 The existing local-first architecture is already being designed to support this future multi-source integration model cleanly without disrupting current user data.

+## ⚖ Disclaimer

+StorySync is an unofficial client/tracker and is not affiliated with MangaDex or its contributors in any form.

+StorySync does not host, distribute, or mirror manga/manhwa content.
+The application functions solely as a local-first tracking and analytics platform utilizing publicly available metadata endpoints.

+## 🔒 Privacy

+StorySync is fully local-first by design.

+No reading history, analytics, behavioral insights, or personal tracking data is transmitted to external servers.
+All core tracking operations, statistics generation, and data persistence occur entirely on-device.

+Users maintain complete ownership and control over their library data, including optional manual JSON exports for portability and backups.

 ## 🤝 Contributing